 - If the card does not have enough free space to record the set number of shots, [Playback time] will be displayed in red.
-Although the camera can continue shooting, the shooting will stop when the card becomes full. - If the movie file size exceeds 4 GB with the [No. of shots] settings and the card is not formatted in exFAT (□ 512), [Playback time] will be displayed in red.
-If you keep shooting in this condition and the movie file size reaches 4 GB. the time-lapse movie recording will stop. - Do not point the camera toward an intense light source, such as the sun or an intense artificial light source.
+Although the camera can continue shooting, the shooting will stop when the card becomes full. - If the movie file size exceeds 4 GB with the [No. of shots] settings and the card is not formatted in exFAT ([[] 512), [Playback time] will be displayed in red.
+If you keep shooting in this condition and the movie file size reaches 4 GB, the time-lapse movie recording will stop. - Do not point the camera toward an intense light source, such as the sun or an intense artificial light source.
 Doing so may damage the image sensor or the camera's internal components. - [Time-lapse movie] cannot be set to an option other than [Disable] when the camera is connected to a computer with the interface cable, or when an HDMI cable is connected. - Movie Servo AF will not function. - If the shutter speed is 1/30 sec. or slower, the exposure of the movie may not be displayed properly (may differ from that of the resulting movie). - Do not zoom the lens during time-lapse movie recording.
 Zooming the lens may cause the image to be out of focus, the exposure to change, or the lens aberration correction not to function properly. - When recording a time-lapse movie under a flickering light, noticeable image flickering, horizontal stripes (noise), or irregular exposures may be recorded. - Images that are displayed while time-lapse movies are being recorded may look different from the resulting movie.
-(For example, there may be inconsistent brightness from flickering light sources, or noise from a high ISO speed.) - If you move the camera from left to right (panning) or shoot a moving subject during time-lapse movie recording, the image may look extremely distorted. - During time-lapse movie recording, auto power off will not take effect.
+(For example, there may be inconsistent brightness from flickering light sources, or noise from a high ISO speed.) - When recording a time-lapse movie under low light, the image displayed during shooting may look different from what is actually recorded in the movie.
+In such cases, the man icon will blink. - If you move the camera from left to right (panning) or shoot a moving subject during time-lapse movie recording, the image may look extremely distorted. - During time-lapse movie recording, auto power off will not take effect.
 Also, you cannot adjust the shooting function and menu function settings, play back images, etc. - Sound is not recorded for time-lapse movies. - With time-lapse movie recording, you can press the shutter button completely to start or stop the movie recording regardless of the [Y: Shutter btn function for movies] setting. - With [Interval] set to less than 3 sec. and [Auto exposure] set to [Each frame], if the brightness differs greatly from the preceding shot, the camera may not shoot at the set interval.